 How you’ll file your claim also depends on your situation.
 Were you a passenger in an Uber that got hit by another driver, or were you another driver who got hit by an Uber?
 Finding out who’s at fault for your crash determines the insurance coverage you have access to and the process for filing your claim.
 Your claim ultimately comes down to proving negligence.
 Your attorney must show that the Uber driver or other at-fault driver had a duty of care to uphold, that duty was breached, this breach caused your injuries, and your injuries resulted in monetary damages.

 How do I get medical treatment after a car accident?

-If you were injured in an Uber accident in Atlanta, you must speak with an experienced Atlanta personal injury attorney as soon as possible.
-The Atlanta personal injury attorneys at The Champion Firm, P.C., have the experience and knowledge to successfully pursue your claim and obtain all the compensation you are entitled to under Georgia law.
-Call The Champion Firm, P.C., at 404-777-2318 for a free consultation about your Uber accident.
+If you were injured in an Uber accident in Atlanta, you must speak with an experienced Atlanta car accident attorney as soon as possible.
+The attorneys at The Champion Firm, Personal Injury Attorneys, P.C., have the experience and knowledge to successfully pursue your claim and obtain all the compensation you are entitled to under Georgia law.
+Call The Champion Firm, Personal Injury Attorneys, P.C., at 404-777-2318 for a free consultation about your Uber accident.